Arhamansari27/JAVA_DSA/README.md

 This repository contains Java code that I have written to solve DSA problems on LeetCode.
 Each solution is organized by DSA concept and is meant to showcase my understanding and proficiency in implementing these concepts.
 The purpose of this repository is to serve as a reference for everyone who is interested in learning DSA through LeetCode

 # Learn_JAVA_DSA_in_5_Months
-This is the Curriculum for "Learn JAVA Data Structures and Algorithms in 4.5 Months"
+This is the RoadMap for "Learn JAVA Data Structures and Algorithms in 5 Months"

 # Month 1
 ## Week 1 Intro to programming & JAVA, Flow of programs
-Complete the lectures and assignments
+Complete the lectures and assignments.

 ## Week 2,3,4 Conditional loops, methods and arrays
-Complete the lectures and assignments
+Complete the lectures and assignments.